 The History of Mesotherapy

-Mesotherapy is a technique, invented in 1952 by Dr. Michel Pistor, where medication is injected into the mesoderm, the layer of fat and connective tissue under the skin.
-Over the past 50+ years, 50,000+ physicians worldwide have used Mesotherapy regularly for a variety of purposes, including overall weight loss, spot weight reduction, cellulite reduction, hair loss, scar revision and wrinkle elimination.
+Mesotherapy, is a technique, invented in 1952 by Dr. Michel Pistor, where medication is injected into the mesoderm, the layer of fat and connective tissue under the skin.
+Over the past 50+ years, 50,000+ physicians worldwide have used the fat melting procedure for a variety of purposes, including overall weight loss, spot weight reduction and, cellulite reduction.
+Mesotherapy is also used regularly to help with hair loss, scar revision and wrinkle elimination.